top of page

 🥦 1.
 Plant-Based Nutrition

-Plant-based diets lower fat buildup in the liver and pancreas, two key drivers of beta-cell stress.
+Plant-based diets reduce fat accumulation in the liver and pancreas — two major drivers of beta-cell stress.

 ⏳ 2.
 Intermittent Fasting & Time-Restricted Eating